-Join Chris Orwig for an in-depth discussion in this video Customizing the Adjustment Brush size, Feather, and Flow, part of Exploring Lightroom: Power Shortcuts.
+Join Chris Orwig for an in-depth discussion in this video Customizing the Adjustment Brush size, Feather, and Flow, part of Lightroom: Shortcuts.

 - Now that we know the shortcuts for selecting the tools in the tool strip, let's dig deeper into using these tools beginning with the adjustment brush.
 Well, the adjustment brush will look at shortcuts for changing the brush size, feather, and flow.
 And also, the shortcut for toggling auto mask on and off.
 Alright, we'll begin by pressing the K key to select the adjustment brush.
 Next, from the effect pull down menu, let's go ahead and choose something like Exposure which will reset all of the other sliders and give us a value for exposure.
 Now, for the value, I'm going to crank this up really high just so that I can show you how the shortcuts work.